the more you know

 Moab

-Moab is one of those places that takes you back to a world before civilization, it’s just a vast area of red rock, desert sand, rocks and plant.
-The desert makes for a killer background to any elopement, but Moab to me is THE desert location, its seclusion, vastness and big world wonder surpasses any other desert in the US.
+Moab is one of those places that takes you back to a world before civilization, it’s just a vast area of red rock, desert sand, rocks, and plants.
+The desert makes for a killer background to any elopement, but Moab to me is THE desert location, its seclusion, vastness, and breathtaking big world wonder surpasses any other desert in the US.

-Once you are in Moab you can climb, mountain bike, hike, canyoneer, float the Colorado river and of course off road!
-Im not sure what Moab is known for more, off roading or climbing lol.
+Once you are in Moab you can climb, mountain bike, hike, canyoneer, float the Colorado River and of course go off-roading!
+I'm not sure what Moab is known for more, off-roading or climbing lol.

 Getting to Moab is easiest if you fly into Salt Lake City or alternatively Grand Junction in Colorado.
 Depending on where you are coming from you may simply drive to the Moab area.